TosbackCgusBridge-Bot/CGUs-versions/Thenorthface/Privacy Policy.md

 **How can I report an inappropriate comment?**If you find an offensive, vulgar, or comment that otherwise violates our chat guidelines and Privacy Policy, please contact our Customer Service at 1-888-TNF-1968.

+**VIPeak**

-**VIPeak Terms &.
-Conditions**
+Terms &.
+Conditions

-By registering to become a member (a "Member" or "you" or "your") of The North Face VIPeak rewards program ("VIPeak" or the "Program") and by participating in the Program, you (i)represent that you are 18 years of age or older and (ii) agree to the following Program Terms and Conditions (these "Terms").
+ By registering to become a member (a "Member" or "you" or "your") of The North Face(r) VIPeak rewards program ("VIPeak" or the "Program") and by participating in the Program, you (i) represent that you are 18 years of age or older and (ii) agree to the following Program Terms and Conditions (these "Terms").
 VIPeak Program is sponsored by The North Face, a division of VF Outdoor, Inc. ("The North Face").

-**1.** **VIPeak Overview**
+1\.
+VIPeak Overview

 When you join VIPeak, it allows you to earn Peak Points on your purchases made at The North Face stores and website.
 You may also earn Peak Points by participating in certain special activities announced by The North Face from time to time.
 Peak Points are earned on an annual basis from February 16th to February 15th of the subsequent year ("Peak Points Year").
 At the end of a Peak Points Year, Members earning sufficient Peak Points, as described below, will earn reward certificates and/or access to a special VIPeak Reward Catalog where Peak Points can be redeemed for products and/or experiences (jointly, the "Peak Perks").

-**2.** **Membership**
+2\.
+Membership

 A. Eligibility: You must be at least 18 years of age to become a member.
 Employees of all VF Corporation brands and individuals receiving a discount or free product to represent a VF Corporation brand are not eligible.

 B. How to Join: You may register to become a VIPeak Member three different ways:

 i.
 Online at www.thenorthface.com by creating an account and indicating that you want to be a VIPeak Member or if you already have an account at www.thenorthface.com, by merely indicating that you want to be a VIPeak Member.

 ii.
 On our Facebook page (https://www.facebook.com/thenorthface) by providing your name and email address and designating you want to be a VIPeak Member.
 If you already have an account at www.thenorthface.com you will receive an email requesting that you confirm your request to become a Member.
 If you do not have an account at www.thenorthface.com you will receive an email requesting that you confirm your request and set up an account at www.thenorthface.com so you will full access to all the Peak Perks.

 iii.
 At any of The North Face stores by providing your name and email address to sign up to be a Member.
 Once you make this request, if you already have an account at www.thenorthface.com you will receive an email requesting that you confirm your request to become a Member.
 If you do not have an account at www.thenorthface.com when you provide your name and email address in store, you will receive an email requesting that you confirm your request and set up an account at www.thenorthface.com so you will full access to all the Peak Perks.

 Once you make the request on our Facebook page or at the store, you will be considered a Member and start earning Peak Points, but for complete access to all the Peak Perks (as described below), you must have or complete an e-commerce account online at www.thenorthface.com, which will also be your Program account.
 To create an e-commerce account, go to www.thenorthface.com and click on "My Account" at the top of the home page and provide the information to create an account.